Purple-Iverson/Documentation/Sprint 3/Requirement Analysis Document/Technical Requirements.md

 * Completion of essay question
-  * A user can see the complete creation of the essay question that was just created
+  * A user can see the complete creation of the essay question that was just created stored in the database

 * Completion of mcq question
-  * A user can see the complete creation of the mcq question that was just created
+  * A user can see the complete creation of the mcq question that was just created stored in the database

 * Completion of import question
-  * A user can see the complete creation of the import question that was just created
+  * A user can see the complete creation of the import question that was just created stored in the database

 * Completion of text-entry question
-  * A user can see the complete creation of the text-entry question that was just created
+  * A user can see the complete creation of the text-entry question that was just created stored in the database